 - Feel for air drafts under doors and temperature changes between rooms.
 This is how you can check the strength of your building envelope – the insulation and protection you have from the outdoors.
 If you observe variances in each room, you may want to invest in an energy audit, so you can get professional advice on how to better seal your home.

-- Check panes of windows and leaky faucets.
-Old windows and dripping faucets can be easily corrected with caulking and some closer monitoring.
+- Check panes of windows.
+Old windows can be easily corrected with caulking and some closer monitoring.
 As long as the issue is just a worn seal, you can probably take care of this upgrade on your own.

 - Be on the look-out for inefficient lighting.
 A simple and affordable change, efficient LED light bulbs often available on sale or at low-cost from rebates available at your local utility, are another easy way to save on energy bills.
 By replacing all of your lighting, you can save as much as $75/year.

 Check the temperature setting for the thermostat.
-That’s right shaving down heating and cooling costs means monitoring the thermostat set-points.
+Shaving down heating and cooling costs means monitoring the thermostat set-points.
 You need to stay steady at 78 degrees in the heat of summer to cut back energy use, and in the winter, setting to 68 degrees, will keep you warm and save money.

 See what the last setting is on your clothes washer and dishwasher.
 If cold cycle for your clothes and no-dry is used for your dishwasher, you are all set.
 Otherwise, try washing clothes with cold water, and hand dry your dishes.
 You’ll definitely use less energy with these simple modifications.